ravipurohit1991/lauetoolsnn/README.md

 ```

 See procedure_usage_lauetoolsnn.pdf for installation and how to write the configuration file to be used with GUI.
+This project is also hosted on sourceforge.net https://lauetoolsnn.sourceforge.io

 ### Documentation
 ------------------------------